 I just placed a policy in force for a gentleman who needed $2,000,000 of life insurance for a buy-sell agreement.
 He’s a 38 year old cigarette smoker who told me he was quitting smoking.
-He was also recently diagnosed with Guillain Barre Syndrome (GBS) which is a disease that can be serious and his treatment for the GBS only ended 7 months prior.
+He was also recently diagnosed with Guillain Barre Syndrome (GBS), a disease that can be serious, and his treatment for the GBS only ended seven months prior.

-Daily cigarette smokers always pay significanlty more than non-smokers anyway, and then if you add a health issue on top of the smoking and considering he was 5’ 10”- 225 pounds, I had to research best rates and insurance companies for him.
+Daily cigarette smokers always pay significantly more than non-smokers anyway.
+If you add a health issue on top of the smoking, as well as considering he was 5’ 10” and 225 pounds, I had to research the best rates and insurance companies for him.

 He and his business partner wanted a 20 year term plan on each of them, so I inquired with all of the best 20 year term companies.
-The best $2 Million tobacco rate available to my client who was quitting smoking and had the other issues mentioned above had annual cost of $6,695.
+The best $2 million tobacco rate available to my client, who was quitting smoking and had the other issues mentioned above, had annual cost of $6,695.
 This was significantly more than they had budgeted to pay for life insurance.
-So I also offered the best 10 year term which was $3,800 per year but which was still more than double the cost of what his business partner would pay and they really didn’t want to pay that much.
+I also offered the best 10 year term, which was $3,800 per year.
+It was still more than double the cost of what his business partner would pay, and they really didn’t want to pay that much.

-This gentleman was adamant that he’s quitting smoking, so I quoted him the best 1 year term rate also know as annual renewable term for $2 Million which cost $1,320 this year and he and his partner really liked this rate even though it increases in cost each year.
+This gentleman was adamant that he’s quitting smoking, so I quoted him the best one year term rate (also known as an annual renewable term) for $2 million, which cost $1,320 this year.
+My client and his partner really liked this rate even though it increased in cost each year.
 Their intent was to replace this policy with a better rate after he had quit smoking and using any nicotine based products for 12 consecutive months.

-The best 1 year term rate was from American National Life, but an underwriter from the company told me that if the person to be insured had any symptoms whatsoever still, from the Guillain Barre syndrome that they would decline this man.
-My client told me he still had a little numbness/tingling in his fingers and toes, but I believed this was from nerve damage caused by the GBS which may never go away, so I did not consider this a “symptom”.
+The best one year term rate was from American National Life, but an underwriter from the company told me that if the person to be insured still had any symptoms whatsoever from the Guillain Barre syndrome that they would decline this man.
+My client told me he still had a little numbness/tingling in his fingers and toes, but I believed this was from nerve damage caused by the GBS which may never go away, so I did not consider this an actual symptom.

-Met Life and Pacific Life offered the next best 1 year term rates, but Met Life requires a medical re-approval each year that policy is renewed which was too inconvenient for my client and Pacific Life’s policy was like American National’s and would just automatically renew each year at a higher rate without requiring a new medical or proof of continued good health.
+Met Life and Pacific Life offered the next best one year term rates, but Met Life requires a medical re-approval each year that a policy is renewed.
+That was too inconvenient for my client, and Pacific Life’s policy was like American National’s and would just automatically renew each year at a higher rate without requiring a new medical or proof of continued good health.

-So I had my client apply to both American National and Pacific Life as there’s never any guarantee that a specific rate will actually be offered.
-I did letters to the underwriters at both companies in my attempt to summarize this man’s GBS and other health history and indicated how he just quit smoking and how the client felt he was fully recovered and back to 100% strength from the GBS and American National agreed to offer the better rate of $1,320 this year since my client’s exam results were decent.
+I had my client apply to both American National and Pacific Life, as there’s never any guarantee that a specific rate will actually be offered.
+I wrote letters to the underwriters at both companies in my attempt to summarize this man’s GBS and other health history.
+Moreover, I indicated how he just quit smoking and how the client felt he was fully recovered and back to 100% strength from the GBS, and American National agreed to offer the better rate of $1,320 this year since my client’s exam results were decent.